Problem Statement

 Today, most casting and forging processes are completed with a high-degree of manual work by human operators in unsafe conditions.
 Additionally, firms have extreme difficulty finding workers who are interested and qualified to complete this work.
 This leads to a two-pronged issue of not having enough workers to fulfill demand and placing the qualified workers who are in these roles in unsafe conditions.

 The use of robotics and automation in casting and forging represents a major opportunity to make this work safer, augment workforce gaps, make outputs/components more consistent, and have the resources needed to meet demand.
-Additionally, with casting and forging processes used in diverse markets, including aerospace, automotive, railroads, and others, robotics advancements would have wide impact.
+Additionally, with casting and forging processes used in diverse markets, including aerospace, automotive, railroads, and others, robotic forging advancements would have wide impact.

 Approach & Work Completed to Date